syncfusion-content/flutter-docs/Flutter/range-slider/tooltip.md

 By default it is formatted based on [`numberFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/numberFormat.html) property and [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateFormat.html) property based on whether it is date type [`SfRangeSlider`](https://help.syncfusion.com/flutter/range-slider/getting-started#set-date-range) or numeric [`SfRangeSlider`](https://help.syncfusion.com/flutter/range-slider/getting-started#set-numeric-range).

 You can format or change the whole tooltip label text using the [`tooltipTextFormatterCallback`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/tooltipTextFormatterCallback.html).
-Its arguments contains the following parameters:
+Its arguments are,

 * actualValue – either `DateTime` or `double` based on given [`values`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/values.html).
 * formattedText – If the actual value is `double`, it is formatted by [`numberFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/numberFormat.html) and if the actual value is `DateTime`, it is formatted by [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateFormat.html).